 The 2013 Nathan MacKinnon UD Young Guns RC #238 doesn’t have flash, but Young Guns cards typically don’t.
 Despite their pared-down appearance, collectors love them.

-This card shows Nate the Great in his blue-maroon Avs sweater, a full-body shot that includes black CCM pants and pad-stuffed, team-colored leggings.
+This card shows Nate the Great in his blue-maroon Avs sweater, a full-body shot with black CCM pants and pad-stuffed, team-colored leggings.

 A teammate skating in the background suggests an impending offensive attack.

-Investors can bank on Young Guns’ popularity, and that makes this a valuable (if unexciting) rookie card.
+Investors can bank on Young Guns’ popularity, making this a valuable (if unexciting) rookie card.

 Nathan MacKinnon Rookie Card Value